PFAS News

 HFPO-DA (commonly referred to as GenX Chemicals) 1.0 (unitless) Hazard Index 1.0 (unitless) Hazard Index

-The propsed rule would require public water systems to:
+The proposed rule would require public water systems to:

 Monitor for these PFAS